 While employed by the Florida Folklife Program (FFP) in the 1980s, Taylor worked on many projects including the Duval County Folk Arts in Education program and the Maritime Heritage Survey.
 The latter was a joint project between the LOC and the FFP, resulting in the 1992 publication, Documenting Maritime Folklife.

-Nancy Nusz is currently the director of the Oregon Folklife Program.
-While employed by the Florida Folklife Program, Nusz worked on Folk Arts in Rural Education, the Southwest Florida Folk Arts Project, the Maritime Heritage Survey Project, the Pursuits and Pastimes exhibit, the Miami-Dade Folklife Survey, Rural Folklife Days, and the Ida Goodson Recording Project.
+Nusz lives in Paris, France where she is an independent contractor for the Intangible Cultural Heritage Section of UNESCO.
+She is the former Folklife Director of the Oregon Historical Society and former Folklife Coordinator for Lewis and Clark College.
+She holds a B.A. in Sociology and Psychology and a M.A. in Folk Studies from Western Kentucky University.
+She worked for the Florida Folklife Program from 1982 – 1990.
+In that time she worked on the Folk Arts in Rural Education Project, the Southwest Florida Folk Arts Survey, the Maritime Heritage Survey, the Pursuits and Pastimes exhibit, the Miami-Dade Folklife Survey, Rural Folklife Days, and the Ida Goodson Recording Project.

 Belland originally worked as an artist-in-residence with the Stephen Foster Memorial in the early 1970s.
 Once the Florida Folklife Program began in 1976, she stayed on for another three years, training the public in the traditional arts.
 In 1979, she applied for and received a staff position with the FFP.
 Following her work with the FFP, Belland remained in White Springs to work as an educator with the Suwannee County School system, using her folklife studies to help develop school programs in food management and other areas.